 - A written document outlining The du Cille Fellow’s work on the grant is required.

 - The du Cille Fellow is encouraged to write or collaborate with a writer to produce a story to accompany the work in the tradition of “words and pictures.”
 NPPF will provide assistance if requested.

 - Materials and ideas submitted are confidential and will be used only for judging purposes with the exception of the winning entry.

-- The du Cille Fellowship recipient retains the ownership and copyright of the final product.
-Any monies generated by this project shall be retained by The Fellow.
+- The recipient retains the ownership and copyright of the final product.
+Any monies generated by this project shall be retained by the recipient.

-- The du Cille Fellow agrees to allow NPPF the right to use their name, likeness, biographical information, submitted images from the application and project images on NPPF’s website, in any social media publicizing the The du Cille and publication of the work relating to The du Cille without fees or charges.
+- The recipient agrees to allow NPPF the right to use their name, likeness, biographical information, submitted images from the application and project images on NPPF’s website, in any social media publicizing NPPF programs and publication of the work relating to the grant without fees or charges.

 - NPPF, in its sole discretion, retains the right to disqualify any entry found to include manipulated images or situations.

 - NPPF, in its sole discretion, may exercise its right to rescind the entire award amount if the grantee is found to have manipulated images beyond what is professionally accepted as noted in the NPPA Code of Ethics.

 - All taxes and expenses are the responsibility of The du Cille Fellow.
 The Fellow must provide a U.S. Taxpayer Identification number upon acceptance of The du Cille Fellowship.

 - NPPF will pay $5,000 upon award of The du Cille Fellowship; the remainder of the funds will be provided as the project progresses.

 Q: How many categories can I enter and what's the limit of photos per category?